-Our free, ready-to-use lesson plans and other classroom resources for neuroscience, cell biology, and immunology are geared towards educators teaching at the high school and college level.
+Our free, ready-to-use STEM lesson plans and other classroom resources for neuroscience, cell biology, and immunology are geared towards educators teaching at the high school and college level.
 Explore virtual events for educators and for students, turnkey virtual labs, and other resources that bring our open science resources to your classroom.

 Statement on Diversity, Equity, and Inclusion for Education

 The Allen Institute is committed to bringing principles of diversity, equity, and inclusion to all we do.
 We recognize that teaching how to administer and explore science often depends on access to labs, people and resources that are not equitably available, and that Black students and other students of color are disproportionately likely to lack.
 Our education programming provides access to research and administrative experiences while supporting the growth and development of a diverse next generation of future leaders in the world of science.

 In our webinar series for educators and students, go behind the scenes of science to meet the professionals who make our research possible and get a glimpse of the many different careers in science.
 These interviews with our staff and interactive discussions include questions from students and discussion about what it takes to do cutting-edge research.